scholarslab/gitpractice/Praxis2019.md

 * Janet: My home state of Massachusetts is the worst.
 It's boring and it basically looks like someone is taking a sword to an Algonquisn Native American who is offering peace.
 I like the Louisiana state flag because of the pelicans.
 * Natasha: Best is California.
 Worst is Mississippi.
 * Connor: I agree with Natasha that Mississip is the worst.
 I also think Maryland is pretty great!
+* Chloe: Best is New Mexico (though I don't know its history) and Colorado because, well, it's a giant C. Worst is Ohio because asymmetry.

 ## What are your five favorite things?
 * Amanda: dogs, stories (books but also other media with stories e.g. videogames), spending time with friends, making websites, waking up early yet well rested